Augur is an open-source, decentralized platform where users can both create prediction markets and vote on other market’s expected outcomes.

 Augur is a prediction market platform built on Ethereum.
 In a prediction market, users can express their opinions on the outcomes of different issues by buying shares in a given outcome.
 By allowing participants to win, and lose, real money, prediction markets incentivize individuals to express their convictions on a given subject.
 Augur’s REP token is used to incentivize honest and timely reporting on prediction market outcomes; REP holders who participate as reporters can earn a portion of platform fees.
 The system operates on the principle that the ‘wisdom of the crowd’ is a superior forecasting tool than individual views.
 It was one of the first Ethereum-based ICOs, raising $5 million in October 2015, and launched a beta in 2016.

-Augur was designed as a decentralized prediction market that no one entity controlled or managed.
+Augur was designed as a platform for creating decentralized prediction market that no one entity controlled or managed.
 In a traditional prediction market, such as Hollywood Stock Exchange or Nadex, a company is responsible for opening markets, managing bets and funds, and resolving outcomes.
 Augur creators wanted to enable this functionality without having market participants trust the solvency and good intentions of a managing entity.
 Co-founded by Joey Krug and Jack Peterson, Augur has been under development since 2014, with both alpha (2015) and beta (2016) versions of the platform having been released on the Ethereum testnet.
 Open Zeppelin’s Zeppelin Solutions team completed security audits of Augur Core and the first official trading market is planned for early 2018, with the full platform slotted for staged deployment pending the initial market’s successful release.

 Notable advisors for the team include Vitalik Buterin, founder of Ethereum, Elizabeth Stark, founder of Lightning, and Dr. Robin Hanson, an economist at George Mason who has published works on prediction markets.